 Aligning Division 011 to the Oregon Attorney General Model Rules would eliminate confusion and provide clear direction to DEQ staff and the public for filing and service of documents and other contested case proceedings.

-DEQ would be able to recover the costs for fulfilling public records requests in the onsite septic system program.
+The fee would enable DEQ to recover the costs for fulfilling public records requests in the onsite septic system program.

 How will DEQ know the problem has been solved?